 – Improper product stacking: Stacking products improperly in a warehouse can not only affect the efficiency of a warehouse but also the safety of the workers.
 Improper product stacking can lead to unstable products that become crushing hazards.

-OSHA Warehouse Standards – What You Need to Know
+OSHA Guidelines for Warehouses – What You Need to Know

 Warehouses present a wide range of hazards for employees who operate large equipment and those who handle materials on foot.